Dealing With Damage

+History

-The band’s initial line up was Wenn, Sherry, guitarist Rich Matthews (all ex-K-Line) and bassist Giles Davis.
+Formed in 2015, the band’s initial line up was Wenn, Sherry, guitarist Rich Matthews (all ex-K-Line) and bassist Giles Davis.
 Davis was replaced by Paul Grier (ex-Scum Children) during the recording of first EP Navigating The Middle Ground.
 The EP was released in 2016 and included a cover of an Iris DeMent song.
 Second EP Don’t Give Into Fear was produced and mixed by John Hannon (ex-Understand) and released on the Boss Tuneage label in 2017, after which John Ruscoe (ex-Perfect Daze/Sink) replaced Matthews on guitar.